p-ssanders/thin-events-rich-apis/README.md

 The `publisher` application has a suite of integration tests in [PublisherApplicationTests](publisher/src/test/java/dev/samsanders/demo/rabbitmq/publisher/PublisherApplicationTests.java)

-These tests use an embedded [Apache Qpid](https://qpid.apache.org/) AMQP broker.
-Note that this embedded AMQP broker is not RabbitMQ.
-This decision accepts the tradeoff of speed and portability in favor of dev/prod-parity, relying on the AMQP standard as a mitigation.
-The embedded nature of the broker also obviates the need for a dedicated AMQP broker, network connectivity for automated tests, or additional environmental requirements (e.g.: Docker) in CI.
-This decision is easily debatable, and is not based on a strongly-held opinion.

 The primary focus of these tests is _how_ information is published.

 For example, in the `publisher`'s `happyPath` test expects that an event is created when a `Thing` is created, and that